mksiq/marketplace/README.md

 ## Tolls to be used

-NodeJS, Express, TypeScript, Redis, MongoDB, React, NextJS, Kubernetes.
+NodeJS, Express, TypeScript, Redis, MongoDB, React, NextJS, tailwindcss, Kubernetes.

 ## Instructions